Nick McCullar, Team Leader

 There are many other ways you can contribute.

-- Prepare your household and your block — You can find lots of resources on PublicAlerts.org.
+- Prepare your household and your block.
+You can find lots of resources at PublicAlerts.org.

 - This free online course provides lot of useful information: www.portlandoregon.gov/pbem/article/400345.

 - Volunteer for the City of Portland’s Basic Earthquake Emergency Communications Node BEECN Program.
 This is an excellent way to participate without much time commitment.